 I want to "get the word out" about my BIG-funded facility.
 Can I do anything using BIG funds?
 Yes.
-Public communication, which may include advertisements, magazine articles, website information, etc. are allowed only when the focus of the message is the BIG program and/or the BIG-funded facility.
-The communication must focus on the BIG-funded project and services or amenities for eligible transient boaters and cannot focus on the agency or the marina in general.
+Public communication, which may include advertisements, magazine articles, web site information, etc. are allowed only when the focus of the message is the BIG program and/or the BIG-funded facility.
+The majority of the communication must focus on the BIG-funded project and services or amenities for eligible transient boaters and cannot focus on the agency or the marina in general.